haacked/haacked.com/pages/about.md

 >
 > Prior to GitHub, he was a Senior Program Manager at Microsoft responsible for shipping ASP.NET MVC, NuGet, among other projects.
 These products had permissive open source licenses and was part of a concerted effort to drag Microsoft's into the Open Source era.
 >
 > Phil is a co-author of GitHub for Dummies as well as the popular Professional ASP.NET MVC series and regularly speaks at conferences around the world.
-He's also made several appearances on technology podcasts such as .NET Rocks, Hanselminutes, Herding Code, and The Official jQuery Podcast.
+He's also made several appearances on technology podcasts such as .NET Rocks and Hanselminutes.
 >
 > You can find him sharing his thoughts at https://haacked.com/ or on Twitter https://twitter.com/haacked or Threads https://www.threads.net/@haacked.